 As an example, I came from a very kind, low-confrontation home.
 I knew happiness and little arguing.
 It was wonderful and gave me a safe, solid foundation…except.
 In all the kindness, I was left ill-equipped for handling or resolving confrontation.
-Enter my husband, whose parents encouraged debate, discourse and disagreement in love.
-He has taught me what it means to stay present in the tension and work toward resolution.
+Enter my husband, whose parents encouraged debate, discourse, and disagreement in love.
+He has taught me how to stay present in the tension and work toward resolution.
 My loving, low-conflict parents didn’t know I would need that one day.
-They did what they thought was best and God filled in the gap later to help me in my work as a therapist, marriage speaker and coach’s wife.
-He provided what I needed when I needed it.
+They did what they thought was best and God filled in the gap later for my work as a therapist, marriage speaker, and coach’s wife.
+He provided what I needed as I needed it.

-No matter how we are raising our children, we simply cannot be “Renaissance parents.”
+No matter how we are raising our children, we simply cannot be everything they need.
 Instead, we can only prioritize what we think is best for them.
-Those choices may, or may not be, exactly what they need for their future selves, future relationships, or future professions.
-And, that’s okay!
-In our limitations, we must trust God will send people, experiences, His own teaching and grace to supplement what our children need.
-It is not a burden to be unable to do and be everything they need.
-It is a gift.
-Even more importantly, we must not wish to be all things to our children, for then they will not see or understand a need for reliance on God.
+Those choices may or may not be exactly what they need for their future selves, future relationships, or future professions.
+In our limitations, we must trust God will send people, experiences, His own teaching and grace as a supplement.
+Even more importantly, we must not wish to be all things to our children, for then they will not see or understand the need for reliance on God.
 For this, we are devastatingly poor substitutes.

-So, embrace your insufficiencies my friends.
-Whether it be from the mistakes or from the good, go right ahead and set yourself from free from trying to get it all exactly right because you never fully can.
+So, embrace your insufficiencies, my friends.
+Whether it be from the mistakes or from the good, go right ahead and set yourself free from trying to do it exactly right because you never fully can.
 It wasn’t designed that way.
-Just do your best and if you feel there is a way you may have left your child wanting, it is a beautiful act of faith to simply pray that God would fill that space.
-In His time, in His way, and in His love.
+Just do your best and if you feel there is a way you may have left your child wanting, it is a beautiful act of faith to simply pray that God would fill that space in His time, in His way, and in His love.
 Remember, in our weakness “His grace is sufficient” and “His power is made perfect” (2 Corinthians 12:9, NIV).
 May we all love and parent as best we can…

 and “Lord, fill in the gaps.”